 - Push Ups – Push ups are great because they work your entire upper body.
 Hold onto the platform with your hands and get into a plank position.
 You can also go down on your knees if a regular push up is too difficult.
 Lower yourself down by bending your elbows, keeping your body in a straight line.
 Try to get your chest as close to the platform as possible.
 You can also place your feet on the platform and put your hands on the ground.
 This will work your upper body and chest even more.

-- Boat Pose – Working your core is a great use of vibration machines.
+- Boat Pose – Whole body vibration is a great core workout.
 For boat pose, you will need to sit on the platform with your back up straight.
 Bend your knees and lift your feet off the ground.
 If you can crunch your legs toward your chest, then do so.
 If you can only hold this pose, that is okay too!
 You can increase the difficulty by stretching your legs and lowering your back down in a controlled movement.

 - Tricep Dips – To work the back of your arms, place your palms on the platform with your fingers facing out.
 Hold your body up with your elbows straight.
 You will feel like you are holding a backwards plank.
 Lower yourself by bending your elbows, making sure to keep your elbow pointing straight back.
 You do not need to lower your butt all the way to the ground but get as low as you can.
 You can make this harder by straightening your legs or lifting one leg.